KarimaFathi/Database-SQL-Projects/README.md

 ## Problem 22 : Calculate Percentage of Two-Door Vehicles

 The task is to calculate the percentage of vehicles that have two doors out of the total number of vehicles.

+## Problem 23 : Retrieve Makes with Sport Submodels

+The task is to Retrieve distinct vehicle makes and their IDs that have a submodel named “Sport”.